ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/getting_started.md

 ### [Minecraft Forge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.16.1.html)

-When deciding which version of forge to use, I prefer going with the recommended version.
+When deciding which version of Forge to use, I prefer going with the recommended version.
 However, if there is no recommended version suggest, the latest version should do just fine.
 Make sure to download the mdk onto your computer.

 ## Optional